-Rural Sea Rural Settlement ew connections to urban reticulated water, wastewater and atter services.
-3.2.11 2.11 Water, wastewater and stormwater services are contained onsite and sustainably managed to avoid any environmental effect beyond the site.
-Comment This objective highlights the need for rural properties to provide independent onsite water, waste water and storm water infrastructure.
-Appropriateness and Reasonableness The proposed objective is responsive to the consultation feedback from the community.
+Rural Settlement 3.2.11 Avoid new connections to urban reticulated water, wastewater and stormwater services.
+3.2.12 Water, wastewater and stormwater services are contained onsite and sustainably managed to avoid any environmental effect beyond the site.
+1 These objectives highlight the need for rural properties to provide independent onsite water, waste water and storm water infrastructure.
+Appropriateness and Reasonableness The proposed objectives are responsive to the consultation feedback from the community.
 It is relevant as it puts in place a management regime which addresses the Wanganui specific development pressures.
 The objective is appropriate and reasonable as it provides a clear direction for decision making and clear communication of intent for the policies and methods to follow.
 It is not reasonable that urban infrastructure services be extended into the rural area as this is neither cost effective for the community nor appropriate in relation to maintaining rural character and amenity.
 Urban services will likely lead to pressures for urban densities.
-Principal Alternative The principle alternative is to allow reticulated services in the rural area.
+Principal Alternative e The principle alternative is to allow reticulated services in the rural area.
 This would create an unknown cost to Council as the cumulative pressure on downstream capacity is unknown, and would alter the character of the area.